Cheese-tasting in Zurich, Switzerland

 Zurich in Autumn.

 I walked as far as the Chinagarten Zurich, which wasn’t open, unfortunately, but usually offers free admission from 11 am to 5 pm everyday.
 The ‘Le Corbusier House’ is also nearby and admission is 12 CHF (8 for students and seniors).
-I chose to sit in the park here and write for awhile, before walking back in the direction of the train station.
+I chose to sit and write in the park, before walking back in the direction of the train station.

 Stüssihofstatt street in Zürich.